Primary Care Opportunities

 • Residents will have the opportunity to work with our population health team to learn about improving the quality of care for an entire patient population.

-• Clinical teaching will include the business of medicine, general office management, time-management (between urgent patient needs, office visits, and primary care panel metrics) and systems based practice in both urban and suburban settings.
+• Clinical teaching will include the business of medicine, general office management, time management (between urgent patient needs, office visits, and primary care panel metrics), and systems-based practice in both urban and suburban settings.

 • Completion of a mentored quality improvement project is expected.